Liquidambar caudata

 Liquidambar caudata is a species of sweetgum tree endemic to East China.

 Description

-Liquidambar caudata is similar to Altingia gracilipes, but its leaves are not strongly 3-nerved at the base.
+Liquidambar caudata is similar to Liquidambar gracilipes, but its leaves are not strongly 3-nerved at the base.
 It can grow up to 10 meters tall.

 Distribution and habitat

 Liquidambar caudata is native to the coastal Chinese provinces of Fujian and Zhejiang and lives primarily in subtropical forest habitats.